abpframework/abp/docs/en/Tutorials/Todo/Single-Layer/Index.md

 }
 ````

 The application service is ready to be used from the UI layer.
+So, let's implement it.

-## User Interface Layer
+## User Interface

 It is time to show the todo items on the UI!
 Before starting to write the code, it would be good to remember what we are trying to build.
 Here's a sample screenshot from the final UI: